-Open-Back Headphones are designed to deliver an immersive listening experience, by reducing the level of isolation between you and your environment.
+Open-Back Headphones are designed to deliver an immersive listening experience by reducing the level of isolation between you and your environment.
 This means open-back headphones produce a spacious soundstage and give you the impression of listening to a good speaker set up in an ideal room.
 However, they also leak a lot, which may distract the people around you.
-Below are our recommendations, for the best Open-back headphones we have tested so far.
+Below are our recommendations for the best open-back headphones we have tested so far.

-Best Open-Back Headphones $600+
+Best Open-Back Headphones

-Best Open-Back Headphones $75 to $150
+Best Mid-Range Open-Back Headphones

-Best Open-Back Headphones below $75
+Best Budget Open-Back Headphones

 Our recommendations above are what we think are currently the best open-back headphones to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).